bigchaindb/bigchaindb-driver/docs/usage.rst

     In [0]: fulfilled_token_tx['outputs'][0]['amount'] == 10

-Now Carly wants to ride the bicycle for 2 hours so she needs to send 2 tokens to Bob:
+Now in possession of the tokens, Carly wants to ride the bicycle for two hours.
+To do so, she needs to send two tokens to Bob:

 .. ipython::